masolimano/maneage/README-hacking.md

- - **Title**, **short description** and **author**: The title and basic information of your project's output PDF paper should be added in `tex/src/preamble-header.tex`.
-Scroll down this file and you will see parts that must be changed.
-Of course, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods after finishing this checklist and doing your first commit.
-After you are done, run the `./project make` command again to see your changes in the final PDF.
+ - **Title**, **short description** and **author**: The title and basic information of your project's output PDF paper should be added in `paper.tex`.
+You should see the relevant place in the preamble (prior to `\begin{document}`.
+After you are done, run the `./project make` command again to see your changes in the final PDF, and make sure that your changes don't cause a crash in LaTeX.
+Of course, if you use a different LaTeX package/style for managing the title and authors (in particular a specific journal's style), please feel free to use it your own methods after finishing this checklist and doing your first commit.

  - **Delete dummy parts (can be done later)**: The template contains some parts that are only for the initial/test run, mainly as a